Claus process: Catalytic step

-In the sulfur condenser, the process gas coming from the catalytic reactor is cooled to between 150 and 130 °C. The condensation heat is used to generate steam at the shell side of the condenser.
+After each catalytic pass, the process gas cools in the sulfur condenser to between 150 and 130 °C, whereupon the sulfur formed condenses.
+The waste heat and the condensation heat are captured as medium or low-pressure steam.
+The condensed sulfur is removed through a liquid outlet.

-Before storage, liquid sulfur streams from the process gas cooler, the sulfur condensers and from the final sulfur separator are routed to the degassing unit, where the gases (primarily H2S) dissolved in the sulfur are removed.
+Before storage, liquid sulfur streams pass a degassing unit, which removes gases (primarily H2S) dissolved in the sulfur.

-The tail gas from the Claus process still containing combustible components and sulfur compounds (H2S, H2 and CO) is either burned in an incineration unit or further desulfurized in a downstream tail gas treatment unit.
+The tail gas from the Claus process still contains combustible components and sulfur compounds (H2S, H2 and CO).
+It either burns in an incineration unit or is further desulfurized in a downstream tail gas treatment unit.

 Sub dew point Claus process

 The conventional Claus process described above is limited in its conversion due to the reaction equilibrium being reached.
 Like all exothermic reactions, greater conversion can be achieved at lower temperatures, however as mentioned the Claus reactor must be operated above the sulfur dew point (120–150 °C) to avoid liquid sulfur physically deactivating the catalyst.
 To overcome this problem, the sub dew point Clauss reactors are oriented in parallel, with one operating and one spare.
 When one reactor has become saturated with adsorbed sulfur, the process flow is diverted to the standby reactor.
 The reactor is then regenerated by sending process gas that has been heated to 300–350 °C to vaporize the sulfur.
 This stream is sent to a condenser to recover the sulfur.